You can be a maz inβ, you can turn a phrase in to a wea pon or a drug.

 (C)I just wan na see you, I just wan na see you, I just wan na see you.

-This page shows “Brave” by Sara Bareilles in our color-coded kid songbook view — every note is colored by pitch (red C, orange D, yellow E, green F, blue G, purple A, pink B) and the lyrics sit directly under each note, so children can sing along while they play.
-The song is in the key of C at 184 BPM, a slightly more challenging arrangement — practice each phrase slowly first.
+This page shows βBraveβ by Sara Bareilles in our color-coded kid songbook view β every note is colored by pitch (red C, orange D, yellow E, green F, blue G, purple A, pink B) and the lyrics sit directly under each note, so children can sing along while they play.
+The song is in the key of C at 184 BPM, a comfortable easy-level arrangement perfect for first-time learners.